The Best Bookkeeping Software for Small Business 2020

-While QuickBooks bills its Simple Start plan as costing $10 per month, that’s just for the first three months; after that, the price doubles.
+While QuickBooks lists its Simple Start plan at $12 per month, that’s just for the first three months; after that, the price doubles.
 You should also know that if you choose pricing plans at the discounted rate, you won’t get the 30-day free trial.

 If you want all 100+ QuickBooks reports, you don’t have to go all the way up to the Advanced plan—just the Plus plan ($70 per month).
 However, Simple Start still gives you dozens of reports and should be fine for most small businesses with just a few employees.
 Consider upgrading to Plus if you work a lot with clients and need more robust expense, vendor, sales, inventory, and employee reporting.

 Maybe there’s no such thing as a free meal, but there is such a thing as free bookkeeping software—and with Wave, you don’t even have to trade quality for cost.

 While some software companies limit the number of bank accounts you can sync to your software, Wave lets you add as many as you like—you can even sync your Paypal account.
 Every time you snag a PayPal payment or make a credit card payment, the info automatically syncs to your financial statements, making bookkeeping a breeze.

 - Entirely free software